gabisonia/gabisonia/README.md

 * [dotnet.ge](https://dotnet.ge) – a .NET-focused community in Georgia
 * [qa.cafe](https://qa.cafe) – a platform for practical QA education, learning paths, and career growth

-I also actively maintain several open-source projects:
+I actively maintain several open-source projects:

-* [Imposter](https://github.com/themidnightgospel/Imposter/) – a mocking library focused on finding the right balance between performance and an intuitive API
 * [PdfiumRaster](https://github.com/gabisonia/PdfiumRaster) – an open-source project for working with PDF rendering
 * [PdfiumRaster.Orchestrator](https://github.com/gabisonia/PdfiumRaster.Orchestrator) – a companion project to PdfiumRaster

+I also contribute to other open-source projects:

+* [Imposter](https://github.com/themidnightgospel/Imposter/) – a mocking library focused on finding the right balance between performance and an intuitive API

 Contributions to Microsoft open-source projects: